control-hub/controlhub-lib/README.md

 ## Features

 - Open files and run programs
 - Simulate mouse clicks, movements, and drags
 - Simulate keyboard input and key combinations
 - Download files from the web
 - Open URLs in the default browser
 - Auto delay added to functions to prevent some errors

----
+- Run shell commands
+- Use context managers for holding keys
+- Manage data in a data.json file (ControlHub service)

 ## API Reference & Usage Examples